Facebook, which has been under fire over privacy concerns, is doubling down on private messaging.

-In January,reported that Facebook was also planning to make it possible for WhatsApp, Messenger and Instagram users to send messages to one another without switching apps.
+In January, The New York Times reported that Facebook was also planning to make it possible for WhatsApp, Messenger and Instagram users to send messages to one another without switching apps.
 WhatsApp users looking to purchase items on Facebook’s Marketplace, for example, would be able to send a message to a Facebook Messenger user, Zuckerberg wrote Wednesday.

 At the same time, the company needs to ensure that its messaging services aren’t being used to recruit terrorists, exploit children or spread misinformation.
-Facebook-owned, for instance, has been used to spread child pornography.
-Some experts have said Facebook’s shift to could make it harder to police misinformation, hate speech and other offensive content because authorities can’t see what messages are being shared.
+Facebook-owned WhatsApp, for instance, has been used to spread child pornography.
+Some experts have said Facebook’s shift to private messagingcould make it harder to police misinformation, hate speech and other offensive content because authorities can’t see what messages are being shared.

 “We are working to improve our ability to identify and stop bad actors across our apps by detecting patterns of activity or through other means, even when we can’t see the content of the messages, and we will continue to invest in this work,” Zuckerberg wrote.